 template.
 Children can color, paint, or print directly to color

 paper of your choice.

-Print the black and white template directly onto brown, tan,
+Option 3: For large groups 6 or more, print the black and white template directly onto

-or dark color paper.
-Trace and cut out matching handprints ahead
+Trace and cut out matching handprints ahead of time.

 Print the black and white format, cut

 out and use as a master pattern, trace over left over recyclable

 - Brown grocery bag paper is a good choice and it is sturdy.
 The face features are easy to duplicate by hand and glue paper eyes or plastic wiggly eyes.

 - Trace over black construction paper with a sharpened white or light color crayon, or gel pen, cut out and assemble.

 - For a more permanent craft trace over "foamies" and use permanent marker to make facial features.